michaelsazbon/dynamics365import/README.md

 For Picklist field provide the CRM Optionset int value
 For Lookup value provide the Guid of the record
 A contacts.csv example file is provided for demonstration
+A success_date.log and errors_date.log files are created during import with the succes and errors records.

 # Usage